Bundeling/ArtilleryPhp/README.md

 ```
 ### Notes

 Current implementation builds up an internal array representation.
-Meaning very little to no support for operations like getting a `Scenario` instance from a specific index or unsetting a property.
+This means that there's limited or no support for operations like getting a `Scenario` instance from a specific index or unsetting a property.
 For now think in terms of composition, and look forward to v2.

 ## Artillery Class